-Swamp Orchid (Phaius tankervilleae var. australis) Once upon a time, huge tracts of the South East Queensland coastline were host to a thick, impenetrable forest of tea-tree swamps.
+Swamp Orchid (Phaius australis) Once upon a time, huge tracts of the South East Queensland coastline were host to a thick, impenetrable forest of tea-tree swamps.
 This low-lying coastal land was a paradise for biodiversity with rich soils, plenty of water and luscious vegetation.
 It was also home to Australia’s tallest orchid.
-Standing
+Standing at over

 Our Natura Consulting field team share with you a rare find as they come across the endangered native swamp tea-tree (Melaleuca irbyana) during vegetation surveys in Logan.
 To find out how we can help you with the environmental management of your project contact us today, or take a look at the Consulting services we offer.